-A director’s loan is when you (or other close family members) take money from your company that isn’t a salary, dividend or expense repayment and you’ve taken more than you’ve put in.
+A director’s loan is when you (or other close family members) get money from your company that is not:

 You must keep a record of any money you borrow from or pay into the company - this record is usually known as a ‘director’s loan account’.

 At the end of your company’s financial year

 Include any money you owe the company or the company owes you on the ‘balance sheet’ in your annual accounts.

 You may have to pay tax on director’s loans.
 Your company may also have to pay tax if you’re a shareholder (sometimes called a ‘participator’) as well as a director.

 Your personal and company tax responsibilities depend on whether the director’s loan account is: